zeertzjq/nvim-paste-fix/README.md

 Fix Nvim's streamed pasting.
 Supports Normal, Visual, Select, Insert, Terminal, and Cmdline modes.
 Compatible with Nvim v0.4.0 and above.

-This is the same function as <https://github.com/neovim/neovim/pull/16585>, with some extra code for Nvim v0.4.0 compatibility.
+This is mostly the same function as vim.paste() in <https://github.com/neovim/neovim/blob/master/runtime/lua/vim/_editor.lua>, with some extra code for Nvim v0.4.0 compatibility, so you do not need this if you are using Nvim v0.8.0-dev or above.

 ## Usage